PentesterArchive/Hacking-Web/SQL Injection/SQLI Authentication Bypass/Readme.md

 ```

-The additional OR condition resulted in a true query overall, as the WHERE clause returns everything in the table, and the user present in the first row is logged in.
-In this case, as both conditions will return true, we do not have to provide a test username and password and can directly start with the `'` injection and log in with just `' or '1' = '1`.
+>The additional OR condition resulted in a _true query overall_, as the __WHERE clause returns everything in the table, and the user present in the first row is logged in__.
+In this case, as both conditions will return `TRUE`, we do not have to provide a test username and password and can directly start with the `'` injection and log in with just `' or '1' = '1`.

 <p align="center">